Accounts and IDs

 You can reset your SLAC Unix account password with two (2) different methods:

-1. Note: You can use this form to change your Unix password, even if it has expired.
-(If you can't remember your password, please contact IT Services.)
+- Note: You can use this form to change your Unix password, even if it has expired.
+(If you can't remember your password, please contact the IT Service Desk.)

 Oracle Account